sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 We can ignore control hazards as this paper only reorders instructions within a basic block.

 The architecture of this paper is based on has three hazards:
-1. Loading a register from memory followed by using *that* register as a source.
+1. Loading to a register from memory and then using that register as a source.
+This is commonly known as a load-use hazard.
-2. Storing to any memory location followed by loading from any location.
+2. Any store followed by any load.
-3. Loading from memory followed by using *any* register as the target of an arithmetic/logical instruction or a load/store with address modification.
+3. Loading from memory followed by any arithmetic or logical instruction.

+For example, this program with a load-use hazard:

+    load    0(sp), r0
+    add     #1, r0, r0  //hazard caused by use of r0 immediately after load
+    add     #5, r1, r1

+Rescheduling it as follows eliminates the hazard:

+    load    0(sp), r0
+    add     #5, r1, r1
+    add     #1, r0, r0  //r0 not used immediately after load

+We were unsure of why the second and third hazards presented by the paper were problematic, and we will discuss it later in this post.
+For now, it is sufficient to accept that they are hazards for their target architecture.

 ## Summary